Gyuri1/Investigate_query/README.md

 # This python script shows the result of the Umbrella Investigate analysis.

-Please update the script with your invetigate token API key!
+Please update the script with your Umbrella Invetigate token API key!

 - Run this way:
    -     python investigate_domains domainfile.txt